 *estimated timings dependent on global shipping circumstances

-How to pack your shipping boxes in 4 stress-free steps
+How to pack for your new country the stress-free way

-When shipping boxes to Australia from the UK, your shipment will travel thousands of miles in many different vehicles.
-That's why it's so essential you securely wrap your goods before their journey to ensure they reach their destination without any dents or knocks.
+When shipping boxes to Australia from the United Kingdom, your shipment will travel thousands of miles in many different vehicles.
+That's why it's so essential you securely wrap your stuff before their shipped to ensure they reach their destination without any dents or knocks.
 Here are four easy steps to help you become a packing pro (find more information in our Excess Baggage FAQs).

 Declutter your possessions and assemble the boxes:

-When shipping goods to Australia, have a declutter before packing your boxes to save money and simplify the process.
+When shipping your parcels to Australia, have a declutter before packing your boxes to save money and simplify the process.
 All you need to do is gather the items you're considering sending and separate them into three categories — sell, donate and ship.

 Once you've finalised what you're going to pack, order plenty of our ultra-durable boxes, and we'll deliver them flat to your door, ready for you to put together and fill.